steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 To serve as an aid in understanding how modernization and structural improvement of these libraries could benefit the biomedical sciences, we catalog the Fortran libraries wrapped by SciPy and list ways these tools are or could be applied to biomedical research and development.
+This is just a cursory survey of applications, and is not intended to be exhaustive.